mysrcs/wruby/posts/git-auto-deploy.md

 ## Before We Begin

 This "tutorial" assumes that you already have a `git` server setup.
-It shouldn't matter what kind of forge your using, so long as you have access to the `hooks/` directory and have the ability to write a custom `post-receive` script.
+It shouldn't matter what kind of forge you're using, so long as you have access to the `hooks/` directory and have the ability to write a custom `post-receive` script.

 For my purposes I will be running standard `git` via the web through `cgit`, hosted on NearlyFreeSpeech (FreeBSD based).